-There are three species of wolffish in Greenland waters, Atlantic wolffish (Anarhichas lupus), spotted wolffish (Anarhichas minor) and Northern wolffish (Anarhichas denticulatus).
-Only the two first are of commercial interest, since northern wolffish is of low quality (gelatines and watery).
+There are three species of wolffish in Greenland waters, Atlantic wolffish (Anarhichas lupus), spotted wolffish (Anarhichas minor) and Northern wolffish (Anarhichas denticulatus), but only the two first are of commercial interest.
 Although spotted and Atlantic wolffish are easily distinguishable from one another (spotted wolffish has spots, and Atlantic wolffish has stripes), the fishing industry and catch statistics have so far made no distinction between the two species.
-Thus, a separation of the catch statics on a species level, which is necessary for a detailed biological assessment, may prove difficult, although some observations of the species composition have been made through research work.
+A historic separation of the catch statics on a species level, may prove difficult, although some observations of the species composition have been made through research work and exists in the literature.
 Commercial fishery targeting wolffish started in the 1928, but significant productions were not seen until after World War II.
-Initially wolffish were targeted inshore for production of wolffish skin.
+Initially, wolffish were targeted inshore for production of wolffish skin.
 In 1951 production of frozen filets caught inshore (mainly spotted wolffish) started and reported landings increased to a level of 5000-6000 tons.
 With the failing cod fishery off West Greenland trawlers started targeting Atlantic wolffish on the banks off West Greenland and from 1974-1976 reported landings from trawlers were around 3000 tons per year.
 During the 1980's reported catches gradually decreased and landings were at a very low level during the 1990's.
-However since 2003 landings have gradually increased and stabilized at a level of around 1000 tons, mainly spotted wolffish landed from inshore in division 1A-C. Offshore survey indices for spotted wolffish have increased substantially since 2003 but indices for Atlantic wolffish are only slightly above the 1990's level.
+From 2003 landings gradually increased and stabilized at a level of around 1000 tons, mainly spotted wolffish landed from small vessels and open boats to factories in division 1A-C and remained at this level until 2014.
+In 2015, reported catch decreased to 333 t and the decrease continued in 2016 with just 187 t.
+The decreasing landings in the recent years is likely a result of increasing fishery cod and Greenland halibut in the inshore fishery and a reduced interest in targeting or landing wolffish.
+The inshore fishery increased substantially in 2015 (COD:25272 t, GHL:24856 t) and 2016 (COD:34204 t, GHL:30670 t) and in comparison, wolffish is of little interest from the fishermen.
+Two surveys covers the stock of wolffish in NAFO 1A.
+The surveys have both registered an increasing spotted wolffish biomass in the recent decade, but are not in agreement in regards to Atlantic wolffish.
+The difference can largely be explained by differences in survey area where the increase in the Greenland SFW survey is mainly observed outside the EU-Germany survey.
+In the Greenland SFW survey, the abundance index of both species seem to increase at a steady rate (fig 4 and 6 right).
+However the slower somatic growth rate of Atlantic halibut could explain the slower increase in the biomass index for Atlantic wolffish, compared to spotted wolffish.
+A comparison of the biomass index of spotted: Atlantic wolffish in the Greenland SFW survey implies that about 85% of the biomass in NAFO subarea 1 is spotted wolffish in the recent decade, and the survey may provide a way of estimating the landings on a species level during since 1992.